San Ildefonso Peninsula

 The peninsula is entirely under the jurisdiction of the municipality of Casiguran, Aurora.
 The southern half of the peninsula is under Barangay San Ildefonso, the northern tip is under Barangay Culat, while the remainder belongs to Barangay Cozo.
+The peninsula is border by water on 2 sides, to the west is the Casiguran Sound, and to the east is the Philippine Sea.